canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/setup-zfs-storage-pool/setup-zfs-storage-pool.md

 - How to install the ZFS utilities
 - How to identify which drives to use in a ZFS pool
 - The basic types of ZFS pools
-- How to create and moutn a pool
+- How to create and mount a pool
 - How to remove the pool once you no longer need it

 Be sure to check back on this site for more tutorials on using ZFS!